return ✕︎

 Despite this theoretical ideal, in practice identifying practicable taxes to achieve it is likely to be as much a process of technological trial and error as any of the technological challenges we discuss in the Democracy part of the book.
 Yet there are a number of promising recent proposals that seem plausibly close to fulfilling many of these objectives as we iterate further:

-4. Digital asset taxes: Common ownership taxes on pure-digital assets, such as digital currencies, utility tokens and non-fungible token.
+4. Digital asset taxes: Common ownership taxes on pure-digital assets, such as digital currencies, utility tokens, and non-fungible tokens.

 5. Commons-derived data tax: Profits earned from models trained on unlicensed, commons-derived data could be taxed.